Takeaway business purchase agreement

-This is a comprehensive agreement for the sale and purchase of a business by an individual, a company or any other organisation.
+This is a comprehensive agreement for the sale or purchase of a takeaway business by an individual, a company or any other organisation.

 - Not suitable for sale of shares in a company.
 For a company sale, see our Company sale agreements section.

 - It is usual for the buyer to produce the sale document but there is no reason why the seller should not obtain an advantage by providing the first draft.